What exactly is product management?

 • Research: This is often focused on the target market, user personas, competitors, and market conditions.

-• Strategy: A high-level product plan frequently includes goals and objectives, product requirements, design briefs, and a rough timeline.
+• Strategy: A high-level product plan frequently includes business objectives and goals, product requirements, design briefs, and a rough timeline.

 • Communication: Product managers always communicate with others about their plans and product roadmap, and they must present this messaging to stakeholders.
 Stakeholders include executive leadership, investors, engineering teams, designers, and others.
 They also manage communication flow across groups.